Intelligent-Silicon/Call-DLL-at-Runtime-Unicode-GUID/README.md

 ****************************** FYI ******************************

 The LoadLibraryEx Security Attribute (SA) 'LOAD_IGNORE_CODE_AUTHZ_LEVEL' bypasses Group Policy and AppLocker security settings which is a major security risk, and most organisations dont check that their installed Windows apps are not using this SA for possibly malicious reasons.
-Its recommended use is only for installation software.
+The SA's recommended use is only for installation software.

 ****************************** FYI ******************************